garth/EmptyBox/cerebral/markdown/testing.md

 let controller = Controller(model, services);

 // only when testing - expose the model on the controller
-// webpack will make process.env.NODE_ENV available.
+// (webpack will make process.env.NODE_ENV available).
 if (process.env.NODE_ENV === 'test') {
   // DON'T DO THIS IN PRODUCTION controller.model = model;